-Cours Saleya is THE most famous street in the old town of Nice.
+Cours Saleya is the name of one of the most famous streets in the old town of Nice.
 While Cours means yard, we are not so sure where the name Saleya originally derives from.
 Either from “Sale” which means salt or maybe “Sole” which means sun.
 Both play or have played an important role here, the sun is part of the local landscape and the salt used to be like white gold in former days.
 There were salt mines not far from Nice and the salt was shipped by boat to the shore nearby the Cours Saleya.
 It was then transported on donkey backs on the so-called salt road across the Alps to Turin, the former capital of our County.

 Cours Saleya is the soul of the old town of Nice.
 It is here that in the morning you do your grocery shopping, where you sip your coffee in one of the many Cafés, where you do some people watching.
 As a tourist you might be tempted to have lunch in one of the Restaurants here.
 However, there are just a few that we locals would choose.
 In any case not those, where you are approached by the doorman or woman who invites you to take place.
 One of the oldest and probably best ones is the Restaurant Le Safari.
 Here you can try the local specialties like the Daube (beef cooked for hours in a red wine sauce), the Farcis Niçois (stuffed vegetables) or the world famous Salade Niçoise.